openHPI/video-player/docs/extending.md

 ### Structure & Data Flow
 The general structure of a component is always the same.
 There is a [template](component-template.html) for new components, which can be used as foundation.

-The most components need to know the state of the video player.
-It needs to be passed into the component as attribute and can then be accessed like `this.state.playState` inside the component.
+Most components need to know the state of the video player.
+It needs to be passed into the component as an attribute and can then be accessed via `this.state.playState`.
-However, changes to the state needs to be performed using the [StateManager](../src/services/state-manager.html).
-It is [injected](#dependency-injection) into the component can can be used like `this._stateManager.play()`.
+However, changes to the state need to be performed using the [StateManager](../src/services/state-manager.html).
+It is [injected](#dependency-injection) into the component and can be used like `this._stateManager.play()`.

-If your component needs to react to changes of the state, you need to register an property observer.
+If your component needs to react to changes of the state, you need to register a property observer.
-This is done by creating the static read-only `observers` property (or adapt it) as follows:
+This is done by creating the static read-only `observers` property (or adapting it) as follows:
 ```js
 static get observers() {
   return [